OpenCEHardware/ScaleNPU/docs/index.md

 # Home

-Welcome to the ScaleNPU hardware module documentation.
-This document has all the information needed to understand the current state of the ScaleNPU block.
+Welcome to the documentation for **OpenCEHardware’s ScaleNPU** hardware module.
+This resource provides a comprehensive guide to understanding and working with the ScaleNPU block, detailing its current capabilities, configurations, and design specifications.

 ## Navigation

-This documentation is organized into the following sections:
+To help you get the most out of this documentation, we've organized it into the following sections:

 <div class="grid cards" markdown>